accelero-cloud/appkernel/docs/repositories.rst

 Pagination
 ..........

-Sometimes it is a good approach to define a range (a page) which is gonna be queried, in this way you avoid filling up the memory with huge result sets.
+Sometimes it is a good approach to define a range (a page) which is gonna be queried, in this way we avoid filling up the memory with a huge result set.
 The following query will return the first 10 Projects from the database: ::

     for prj in Project.find(page=0, page_size=10):